Job for collecting opinions on the street

 Approach

-To enhance the conversation aspect of the interaction, the scale-like product was developed.
-The product was handed out to people who were begging on the streets in London.
+To enhance the conversation aspect of the interaction, the scale-like tool was developed.
+The product was handed out to people who were on the streets in London.

 Data is open-sourced and anyone can make it